stucco/relation-bootstrap/README.md

 	preprocessedtype = original | entityreplaced | aliasreplaced
 	featuretypecodes = a list of unseparated feature type codes from FeatureMap.java.

 This program does a grid search over the predictions made by the previous program in order to select the best parameter set via 4-fold cross-validation on the training set.
 It then calculates results on the test set.
 It performs these steps 5 times, once for each test fold.
 It then micro averages and prints the results (f-score, precision, and recall) across all 5 test folds.
 It additionally prints the set of these parameters that performed best across the 5 folds.
+Micro averages means this: (1) for each fold, you get a confusion matrix when you test on the held-out fold.
+(2) Sum the 5 confusion matrices (3) compute the statistics you desire.

 In addition to printing these results to the screen, it saves them in a file located in the ".../relation-bootstrap/ProducedFiles/Training/ExperimentalResultsFiles" directory (which can be obtained programmatically via the method ProducedFileGetter.getResultsFile).
 The parameters that get saved in this file are used when making predictions for new documents (described below).